chris-langfield/Blue-VM/README.md

 # Blue-VM
-32 bit VM in C
+32 bit VM in C with custom assembly language.

+Intended to become a language VM.